Effective Tips For Adobe InDesign Users

 1. Power of Math to achieve precision resizing

 How many times have you tried to fit those images and frames to the perfect size manually?
 It is a tedious job, and how hard you may try to get it done, you are nowhere near to perfection when you try to resize objects with a mouse or Wacom tablet.

 When it comes to resizing objects, math is the best way to save the day.
-Adobe InDesign applies Math calculations to simplify the task of resizing and define the dimensions of layouts and objects exactly the in the size you wanted to make it.
-You can calculate and resize designs within Transform Palette or Control Palette.
+Adobe InDesign applies Math calculations to simplify the task of resizing and define the dimensions of layouts and objects exactly in the size you wanted to make them.
+You can calculate and resize designs within a Transform Palette or Control Palette.

 You can find the transform palette at: Window > Object & Layout > Transform